 A description of each on-campus student housing facility, fire safety system is included in Appendix D of this Report, along with the number of fire drills held during the previous calendar year for each facility.
 EH&S maintains a Fire Log that includes information about all reported fires on campus.
-A fire log is available for review at the 500 Summit Ave., Arlington, TX 76019, from 8 a.m.-5 p.m.
-Monday through Friday, excluding holidays.
+UTA's Fire Log is available online through EH&S' website.
 The information in the fire log includes information about fires that occur in residential facilities, including the nature, date, time, and general location.